mdhumphries/SpikeTrainCommunitiesToolBox/README.md

 The purpose of this toolbox is to develop the community-detection algorithms best-suited for the ensemble-detection problem.

 The original code released with Humphries (2011) has been updated to include "consensus" community detection, that dramaticaly improves the reiability of the clustering.
 For details, see Documentation.
+This consensus approach was published by us in [Bruno, Frost & Humphries (2015) Neuron](https://doi.org/10.1016/j.neuron.2015.03.005).
+Please cite that paper when using this method.

 The toolbox includes code to run the core algorithms for community detection, and top-level helper functions that take arrays of spike-train times as input, and do all processing necessary to run the ensemble-detection algorithms.
 These are developed separately as the core algorithms can run on any suitable similarity matrix, not just those constructed by the top-level functions.

 Original paper (supplied in Documentation/ folder):
-Humphries, M. D. (2011) Spike-train communities: finding groups of similar spike trains J Neurosci, 31, 2321-2336
+Humphries, M. D. (2011) Spike-train communities: finding groups of similar spike trains J Neurosci, 31, 2321-2336 Bruno, A, Frost, W, & Humphries, M. D. (2015) Modular Deconstruction Reveals the Dynamical and Physical Building Blocks of a Locomotion Motor Program.
+Neuron, 86, 304-318.

 ### Undocumented features of the core algorithms:
 (1) Suitable for any network: undirected or directed, weighted or unweighted.
 For example, if using directed correlations between spike-trains, then the algorithm will still cluster into ensembles defined by that directed correlation.